The Lost Art of Testing Code in the Age of LLMs and Vibe-Coding

 Key Takeaways

-- Pre-commit hooks save time by catching issues before code is shared.
+- Pre-commit hooks catch issues before code is shared.

-- CI/CD pipelines are non-negotiable for team collaboration and deployment safety.
+- CI/CD pipelines are essential for safe collaboration and deployment.

 Final Thoughts